jkeger/seagen/README.md

 Contents
 --------
-+ `seagen.py` The main program functions.
-Also a few helper functions and example tests.
++ `seagen.py` The main program classes and functions.
++ `examples.py` Examples to demonstrate how to use the SEAGen module.
 + `setup.py`, `__init__.py`, `MANIFEST.in` Python package files.
-+ `LICENSE.txt` GNU general public license.
++ `LICENSE.txt` GNU general public license v3.

 Notation etc.